wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/implementation-recommendations/includes/2-prerequisites.md

 follow a similar pattern, depending upon whether you are trying to set an environment or tenant scoped DLP policy.

-To establish an environment wide DLP policy, the person creating the DLP policy must be either an environment or tenant admin.
+To establish an environment-wide DLP policy, the person creating the DLP policy must be either an environment or tenant admin.

-When creating a tenant wide DLP policy, the person creating the DLP policy must be a tenant admin.
+When creating a tenant-wide DLP policy, the person creating the DLP policy must be a tenant admin.

 For additional prerequisite information on managing DLP policies, please